Board of Directors and Advisory Board

 KRISTIN CANTU, Secretary

-Kristin Cantu is a partner at Well Told Films in Montpelier, working as a producer and podcaster, and is a co-founder of Vermont Production Collective.
+Kristin Cantu is the sustainable engineering program manager for the Greenway Center for Equity and Sustainability and co-owner of Well Told Films in Montpelier.
+She has worked as a producer and podcaster, and is a co-founder of Vermont Production Collective.
 She also has extensive experience managing projects and events for individuals and companies with a focus on collaborating with and creating community among entrepreneurial and professional women.
 Kristin created and runs a mentorship program for professional women in Central Vermont through ElevateHer.
 She also facilitates groups of female entrepreneurs in The Huddle HUB, a virtual support network whose members are invested in each others’ success.

 LUKAS HUFFMAN